Today. Tomorrow. Together.

 Monopoly and the Covid Recovery

-Non-Police Mental Health Crisis Response for the City of Ottawa
+Alternatives for a Safer Ottawa: Non-Police Mental Health Crisis Response

 No One Left Behind: Strategies for an Inclusive Recovery

-For the second consecutive year, the Ottawa Coalition for a People’s Budget and Vivic Research present a progressive alternative budget for the City of Ottawa.
-Building off and learning from last year’s experience, this budget puts forwards policies that would improve the lives of all community members, rather than allow developer influence to run the city.
+Vivic Research collaborated with the Ottawa Coalition for a People’s Budget for a second consecutive year to create a progressive alternative budget for the City of Ottawa.
+Building on and learning from the previous year’s experience, this budget puts forward policies that would improve the lives of all community members, rather than continue to allow developer influence to run the city.
+An exercise in participatory budget-making, part of this project included holding community conversations on topics related to housing, climate, transit, and policing.
 Read More

 Study of Competition Issues in Data-Driven Markets in Canada